edavis25/Poloniex-API/README.md

 ### TODO:
-- [ ] Add functions for margin loans
+- [X] Add functions for lending
-- [ ] Add functions for finding and creating deposit addresses
+- [X] Add functions for finding and creating deposit addresses
 - [ ] Add functions for detailed balance info (including ability to specify a single currency)
+- [ ] Refactor exchange+margin buy and sell functions